Beatriz Allende: Early life and education

 Beatriz Patricia Ximena Allende Bussi was born on 8 September 1942 in Santiago, to Hortensia Bussi, a teacher, and Salvador Allende, a politician, physician and future president of Chile.
-Allende had one older sister, Carmen Paz, and one younger sister, the politician Isabel Allende.
+Beatriz had one older sister, Carmen Paz, and one younger sister, the politician Isabel Allende.

-Allende studied medicine at the University of Concepción from 1960 to 1962.
+Beatriz studied medicine at the University of Concepción from 1960 to 1962.
 She then transferred to the University of Chile to complete the remaining years of her training.
 She graduated as a doctor in May 1967 and took a job at the Consultorio Ismael Valdés, a medical center focused on women's and children's health.

 As a Chilean university student, Beatriz became involved in leftist politics, joining the Brigada Universitaria Socialista (BUS).
 Through this group, she met Renato Julio.
 They started dating in 1964, and would eventually wed on 6 July 1967, but by then there were rifts in their relationship.
 The marriage only lasted a few months.

 During the 1960s, Beatriz traveled several times to Cuba.
 She received military training there, where she came in contact with Che Guevara.
 According to biographer Margarita Espuña, when Beatriz met Guevara, he asked her, "'So you are the daughter of Dr. Allende?'
 To which she answered sharply: 'I am Beatriz Allende.'
 And Che Guevara smiled."
 In 1968, she joined the "elenos" of the National Liberation Army (ELN) who wanted to follow in the footsteps of Guevara.

 On one of her trips to Cuba, Beatriz met Luis Fernández Oña (also known as Rodolfo Gallart Grau), a Cuban intelligence official and diplomat.
 They married in September 1970.